freywaid/dotted/README.md

     >>> dotted.remove(d, '-b', 'bye again')
     {'a': 'hello', 'b': 'bye again'}

-### Patterns
+## Patterns

-You can use dotted for pattern matching.
+You may use dotted for pattern matching.
 You can match to wildcards or regular expressions.
 You'll note that patterns always return a tuple of matches.

     >>> import dotted